erkkimon/vllama/README.md

 ## Updates

+*   **Nov 15, 2025:** Added Docker support for a consistent, portable environment and a new helper script to make running it easier.
 *   **Nov 4, 2025:** Support for the `deepseek-r1` architecture has been added! 🧠 This allows models like `huihui_ai/deepseek-r1-abliterated:14b` to be used with `vllama`.
 *   **Nov 3, 2025:** `vllama` is alive! 🎉 Devstral models are confirmed to work flawlessly, bringing high-speed local inference to the community. 🚀